PayDock/mobile-sdk-doc/widgets/threeds.md

-# 3DS Widget
+# 3D Secure

-Use Paydock's 3DS Widget to complete 3DS challenges.
+>
+>
+> Complete 3D Secure (3DS) challenges with the Paydock 3DS Widget.

 The 3DS Widget integrates with the Paydock JS client-sdk within a WebView component.
 Through this integration, your customer can authenticate the charge using the 3DS widget, which then communicates with the client-sdk, completes authentication and returns the charge event result.
 This also caters for both the Integrated 3DS and the Standalone 3DS flow.

 ## iOS